-The Iowa DOT will be the lead state with Dan Sprengeler as technical representative and Carol Culver as financial administrator.
+The Iowa DOT will be the lead state with Dan Sprengeler as technical representative and a financial administrator from the Office of Research.
 InTrans staff will coordinate the project with Tom McDonald as the principal investigator, project manager and primary administrative contact.
 Tim Morris will provide financial advice and support.